Nodal-Robotics/nodal-workspace/docs/_templates_page.md

 parent: <Parent Title>
 nav_order: <integer>
 permalink: /<section>/<page>/
-nav_exclude: true # Need to be removed in order to show the child file in the navbar
+nav_exclude: true # Need to be removed in order to show the child file in the navbar.
 ---

 ---